sebadp/home-booking-app/README.md

-Southern Code Django challenge
+# Southern Code Django challenge

-This project is the resolution for the Southern Code Django challenge by Sebastián Dávila.
+This project is the resolution for the Southern Code Django challenge by **Sebastián Dávila**.

-# Requirements questions:
-###
-- If it has both(same rule a contition of min_stay_length and specific_day), it means both conditions need to be true.
-- In this case should we charge the fixed price for each day?
-###
-- If a rule has a price_modifier and a fixed_price, fixed_price should be used.
-- If this rule is min_stay_length, this means that is TOP priority?

 # Branches and tasks solved: